 A. The CCS teachers teach the North Carolina Standard Course of Study.
 Our students in grades 3 - 8 all participate in the End of Grade Tests in June.
 Being a charter school, we have the flexibility in our approach to teaching.
 We strive to teach the whole child.
 Our instruction is designed to meet children where they are developmentally.
 We then bring each child to a new level of success.
 We differentiate instruction based on the needs of the student(s) in the class.

-In addition to the core academic subject of English/Language Arts, Math, Science and Social Studies, CCS offers computer, STEM, music, and PE for all grades.
+In addition to the core academic subject of English/Language Arts, Math, Science and Social Studies, CCS offers computer, STEAM, music, and PE for all grades.
 We also offer band for grades 5, 6, 7, and 8.

 Q: Are your teachers certified?